TooManyBees/nite2-sys/README.md

 `bindgen vendor/NiteCAPI.h -o ~src/lib.rs --whitelist-function nite.* --opaque-type Oni.* --whitelist-type Nite.* --whitelist-var NITE_.* -- -x c++ -I../OpenNI2.2/Include`

+`niteInitializeUserTrackerByDevice` and `niteInitializeHandTrackerByDevice` are not compatible with device handles from `openni2-sys` crate.
+The `openni2-sys` crate wraps the OpenNI2 C API, but these functions are designed to accept a pointer to an  instance of the `Device` class from the OpenNI2 C++ API.

 # Compilation

 NiTE2 usually expects to be dynamically linked, and requires env variables